ChrisKurz/NCS-Tutorial/NCS/NCSv3.2.0/TOOL_LicenseReport/README.md

 Before using the _Software Bill of Materials_ tool, you have to build the project that you would like to check.
 Build can be done in Visual Studio Code or in command line.
 Here I am showing how to do it the command line:

-3) Go to the patch where your project is stored.
+3) Go to the applicatoin directory.

    ![image](images/sbom_ProjectPath.jpg)